What is a Digital Health Hub?

 The Digital Health Hub model works in partnership with NHS, creating strong links with local GP practices and Social Prescribing teams.
 There is now an established referral pathway for health professionals and staff to refer patients to the Digital Health Hub for support in accessing online NHS services, and this has continued throughout COVID-19.

 Patients can now make GP appointments and order online prescriptions, which has been vital at this time and created a change in lifestyle for patients with the way they engage with health services.
 This reduced pressures on front-line NHS services and increased uptake of video appointments.
 Digital Champions are continuing to work with patients and carers to understand and meet their digital health needs, which is a real demonstration of co-production.
+They take a person-centred holistic approach to ensure people feel confident and comfortable, finding what the hook is for people to take their first steps online and support them to overcome barriers to digital inclusion.

 In the face of COVID-19 this Digital Health Hub model has shown the key benefits to the framework in providing digital health support throughout the pandemic.
 The centre is delivering their service by communicating to their members fully through welfare calls and virtual sessions, but established partnerships and collaborative working with local healthcare providers has continued.